Lancelot-Grail Cycle: Composition and authorship

 Welsh writer Gautier (Walter) Map (c.
-1140) is attributed to be the editing author, as can be seen in the notes and illustrations in some manuscripts describing his discovery in an archive at Salisbury of the chronicle of Camelot, supposedly dating from the times of Arthur, and his translation of these documents from Latin to Old French as ordered by Henry II of England (the location was changed from Salisbury to the mystical Avalon in a later Welsh redaction).
+1140) is attributed to be the editing author.
+Some notes and illustrations in some manuscripts describe his discovery in an archive at Salisbury of the chronicle of Camelot, supposedly dating from the times of Arthur, and his translation of these documents from Latin to Old French as ordered by Henry II of England (the location was changed from Salisbury to the mystical Avalon in a later Welsh redaction).
 Map's connection has been discounted by modern scholarship, however, as he died too early to be the author and the work is distinctly continental.

 The cycle's actual authorship is unknown, but most scholars today believe it was written by multiple authors.
-There might have been either a single master-mind planner, the so-called "architect" (as first called so by Jean Frappier, who compared the process to building a cathedral), who may have written the main section (Lancelot Proper), and then overseen the work of multiple other anonymous scribes.
+There might have been either a single master-mind planner, the so-called "architect" (as first called by Jean Frappier, who compared the process to building a cathedral), who may have written the main section (Lancelot Proper), and then overseen the work of multiple other anonymous scribes.
 One theory identified the initiator as French queen Eleanor of Aquitaine, who could have set up the project as early as 1194.
 Alternatively, each part may have been composed separately, arranged gradually, and rewritten for consistency and cohesiveness.
 Regarding the question of the author of the Lancelot, Ferdinand Lot suggested an anonymous clerical court clerk of aristocratic background.

-Today it is believed by some (such as editors of the Encyclopædia Britannica) that a group of anonymous French Catholic monks wrote the cycleor at least the Queste part (where, according to Fanni Bogdanow, the text's main purpose is to convince sinners to repent).
-The evidence of this would be its very Cistercian spirit of Christian mysticism (with Augustinian intrusions), including the Cistercian Saint Aelred of Rievaulx's idea of "spiritual friendship" seen in the interactions between the Grail knights (Galahad, Percival, and Bors).
+One theory (as is held by editors of the Encyclopædia Britannica) is that a group of anonymous French Catholic monks wrote the cycleor at least the Queste part, where, according to Fanni Bogdanow, the text's main purpose is to convince sinners to repent.
+The evidence of this would be its very Cistercian spirit of Christian mysticism (with Augustinian intrusions), including the Cistercian Saint Aelred of Rievaulx's idea of "spiritual friendship" seen in the interactions between the Grail knights (Galahad, Perceval, and Bors).
 Others doubt this, however, and a compromise theory postulates a more secular writer who had spent some time in a Cistercian monastery.
 Richard Barber described the Cistercian theology of the Queste as unconventional and complex but subtle, noting its success in appealing to the courtly audience accustomed to more secular romances.